doersino/nyum/README.md

 ### What's the dish in the background of `_assets/favicon.png`?

 That's the supremely tasty and [even more Instagram-worthy](https://www.instagram.com/p/B6vQOHDiySF/) "Half-Half Curry" served at [Monami Curry, Yongsan-gu, Seoul](https://www.google.com/maps/place/Monami+Curry+Seoul/@37.5298686,126.9707568,15z/data=!4m5!3m4!1s0x0:0x6ce40a80f13a74d5!8m2!3d37.5298686!4d126.9707568).

+### And what's with the name?

+"Nyum" is an onomatopoeia used to describe the noise made when eating.
+Like, "nom!", "yummy!".

 ## License